 There are several different types of M&A transactions, including:

 A vertical merger occurs when two companies that are operating at different stages but share the same industry combine.
 An example of this would be a pottery store taking over a ceramics factory.
-This increases synergy in the process and will allow the pottery store to gain more control of the ceramics process and increase business.
+This deal increases synergy in the process and will allow the pottery store to gain more control of the ceramics process and grow the business.
 The purpose of a vertical merger is to secure a consistent supply of goods, increase efficiency, to save on costs, and to increase the profit margin.

-A horizontal merger occurs when one company takes over another company which produces or offers the same products or services and is at the same stage of production.
+A horizontal merger occurs when one company takes over another company that produces or offers the same products or services and is at the same stage of production.
 Typically, the two companies are in direct competition with each other.
-In 2011, for example, Hewlett-Packard merged with competing computer hardware producer Compaq – a move that ultimately helped put HP at the top of that particular industry.
+For example, when Hewlett-Packard merged with competing computer hardware producer Compaq – a move that ultimately helped put HP at the top of that particular industry.
 The purpose of a horizontal merger is to eliminate competition, increase market share, and boost revenue.

-A concentric merger, also called a congeneric merger, happens between two companies that are complementary but not directly competitive; for example, a company that sells rock climbing helmets might merge with a company that sells rock climbing shoes.
+A concentric merger, also called a congeneric merger, happens between two companies that are complementary to one another, but not directly competitive.
+An example might be a company that sells rock climbing helmets that merges with a company that sells rock climbing shoes.
 The purpose of a concentric merger is to offer a better service to customers, help the company diversify, and increase profits.

-A conglomerate merger involves the combination of two different companies that are operating in different industries, offering different products and services, and are operating at different stages.
-The recent purchase of Whole Foods by Amazon is a good example; as businesses go, the two could not be more different, but the merger seems to have benefitted both brands as well as customers.
+A conglomerate merger involves the combination of two different companies that are operating in different industries, offering various products and services, and are operating at different stages.
+The recent purchase of Whole Foods by Amazon is a good example.
+As businesses go, the two could not be more different, but the merger seems to have benefitted both brands, as well as their customers.
 The purpose of a conglomerate merger is to diversify industries and lower investment risk.

 Why You Need to Reprocess Your Financials After an M&A